Kgroll/readme-and-weep/README.md

   ## Installation

-  To install the appliaction you will first need to clone the code from my GitHub account and paste it into your commandline.
+  To install this appliaction you will first need to clone the code from my GitHub account and paste it into your command-line.
 You will then need to download node.js and npm init inquirer as these are crucial to the program.
 Once everything is installed enter node index.js in the command line and follow the given prompts.
 When finished answering all of the questions a "README created!" notification is displayed.
 Now enter code . in the command-line and you will be directed to your editor where the new README file will be displayed.

   ## Features